Energy Labelling

 UK DESNZ Consultation On Updating Standards For Local Space Heating Products

-The UK government has launched a consultation to align Great Britain's ecodesign standards for local space heaters with updated EU requirements by 2026.
-Manufacturers must prepare for stricter energy efficiency and circularity mandates to ensure product portfolios maintain GB market access.
+The UK has launched a consultation to align Great Britain's ecodesign standards for local space heaters with updated EU energy efficiency and circularity requirements.
+Manufacturers should assess product portfolios against the proposed 2026 mandates to ensure continued market access and technical alignment across UK and EU jurisdictions.

 US DOE Sets 2025 Representative Average Unit Costs of Residential Energy for Consumer Products

-The US DOE has finalized the 2025 representative average unit energy costs for consumer appliance testing and labeling, effective April 25, 2026.
-Manufacturers must update cost-of-use calculations for new test reports and FTC EnergyGuide labels to ensure accurate consumer disclosures and regulatory compliance.
+The US Department of Energy has finalized updated 2025 representative average unit energy costs for consumer appliance testing and labeling, effective April 25, 2026.
+Manufacturers must update cost-of-use calculations for all new test reports and EnergyGuide labels to ensure accurate consumer disclosures and regulatory alignment.

 EU Commission Outlines ESPR-Linked EU Funding for Market Surveillance

-The EU is allocating over €100 million through 2027 to strengthen Member State market surveillance and joint testing for the Ecodesign for Sustainable Products Regulation (ESPR).
+The EU is allocating over €100 million through 2027 to strengthen Member State market surveillance and joint testing for the Ecodesign for Sustainable Products Regulation.
 This investment signals a shift toward more aggressive, coordinated enforcement, increasing the likelihood of product audits and the need for robust technical documentation.

 EU Publishes Updated Tyre Rolling Resistance Alignment Equations For 2026–2027

-The EU has implemented updated rolling resistance reference equations for tyre labelling, effective March 2, 2026, for the 2026–2027 period.
-Manufacturers must adopt these new calibration standards and the 2026 alignment guidelines to ensure accurate fuel efficiency ratings and compliance with EPREL registration requirements.
+The European Union has mandated updated rolling resistance reference equations for tyre labelling effective through 2027.
+Manufacturers must align laboratory calibration and testing protocols with these new standards to ensure accurate fuel efficiency ratings and maintain compliance with EPREL registration requirements.

 Norway NVE Updates Guidance to Regulation on Energy Labelling of Buildings